live-wire/journal/README.md

 - `partition.assignment.strategy` can be set to Range or RoundRobin.
 - It is possible to add listeners for `partitionRevoked` and `partitionAssigned` by implementing `ConsumerRebalanceListener` and passing it to the subscribe method.
     - So you can commit offsets etc. before the rebalance actually comes into effect.
+- It is also possible to seek to a certain offset(+1) per partition.
+Useful if you use an external database for storing offsets everytime after processing a record.

 ---
 `Jul 13, 2020`